 On August 3, 1973, Stevie Wonder released his 18th studio album, the tremendously powerful, sonically mesmerizing and altogether wonderful Innervisions.
-But fate dealt Wonder a nearly tragic hand when Wonder was involved in a car accident, just three days later, leaving him in a coma.
-While he was in the hospital, manager Ira Tucker Jr. and engineer Malcolm Cecil both wanted to play some music for Wonder, hoping that it might bring him closer to recovery.
+But fate dealt Wonder a nearly tragic hand when he was involved in a car accident, just three days later, leaving him in a coma.
+While he was recovering in the hospital, Wonder’s manager Ira Tucker Jr. and engineer Malcolm Cecil both wanted to play some music for him, in hopes of bringing him closer to recovery.
 Tucker began to sing “Higher Ground” into Wonder’s ear, and in a dramatic, seemingly miraculous turn, he began tapping his fingers along to the rhythm of the song.
 Depending on how you look at it, Stevie Wonder’s music may have actually kept him alive, which is a pretty heavy concept to ponder.
-But if there’s any evidence to just how transcendent Wonder’s music is, it would be Innervisions.
+But for the best evidence of the transcendence of Wonder’s music, look no further than Innervisions.

 Though not quite as immediately accessible as its predecessor Talking Book or as universally life-affirming and epic as its successor Songs in the Key of Life, Innervisions finds its merits in melodic experimentation and social commentary.
 A statement about the turbulence of the world during the time of its release, Innervisions finds Wonder focusing less on love songs or the pop material of his youth and running through some of the problems plaguing America in the ’70s.
 Those would include racism and drug abuse, though it also found Wonder delving more seriously into spirituality and, on the album’s one blatant barb at a political figure, “He’s Miss-tra Know It All,” Richard Milhous Nixon.